 This author writes in an understanding manner about the impact of abuse this type of experience has on a growing child and on an emerging adult.
 When a person has heard their entire young life they will not amount to anything good, they tend to believe what they hear, even though their minds can tell them otherwise.
 Parents are the first authority figure a child experiences, and what they are told is often taken for the truth.
 It’s extremely difficult to shake off that first voice in spite of good influences in their lives afterward.
 The author does a great job showing us what this type of struggle to overcome abusive programming is like.

 It was the faith of the Pastor that leads him to step out of his comfortable place to lend an understanding ear and a shoulder to lean on for the young people in JB’s group.
 And it was faith in Jesus Christ that finally brought JB over the edge from abusive thinking to victorious thinking.
 This could be so many peoples’ stories.
 I pray that this short novella helps many people to understand how difficult it is to shake abusive influences, but that it is possible.

-Disclosure of Material Connection: I received a complimentary review copy of this book from Bethany House (a division of Baker Publishing).
-I was not required to write a positive review.
+Disclosure of Material Connection: I received a complimentary review copy of this book from the author.
+I was not required to write a review, positive or otherwise.
 The opinions I have expressed are my own.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: Guides Concerning the Use of Endorsements and Testimonials in Advertising.